OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_drafts/github-and-practices.md

 Another reason is of course that when you commit often, the commits stay small.

+#### Commit messages
+Because you're commiting small changes, it is also very easy to describe the contents of the commit, right?
+Many people sat that describing **why** you made a change is more important that **what** the changes are.
+I usually try to include both, but ideally the message should also be quite short, only a few sentences.

+*Programming example: "Wrote a new function to be able to parse price information from XML.
+Also wrote a test for it."*

+*Thesis example: "Rewrote the definition of bias in order to make it more understandable for people that are not in this field."*

 #### Branching
 In every project I have worked in there has been some kind of branching.
-There's a debate what is the right way to do branching, whether you should have feature branches at all or should you just keep with one or two branches.
+There's a debate what is the right way to do branching, whether you should have feature branches at all or should you just have one or two branches.
+I have mostly seen feature branches used and I prefer that way.
+It's because when you have separate branches, it's harder to mess up the entire project.
+It also makes it easier to track changes that are going to be deployed.

+*Programming example: A deployable, larger entity, for example a new feature and tests for all the functions that are written when implementing the feature.*

+*Thesis example: A complete section which introduces a new part of the thesis subject.*

+#### Review
+Before the change is merged to main branch, it is usually good idea to let someone else check the changes.

 #### Monorepo vs polyrepo
 Monorepo means using one repository for multiple projects and so, polyrepo means having those projects in their own repositories.
 Selecting which one to use depends on the projects: if there have shared code and common purpose for the projects, then maybe it makes sense to have them together.
 If they have nothing in common and are not related, maybe keep them in separate repositories.
 You can find pretty good comparison of them
 [here](https://github.com/joelparkerhenderson/monorepo_vs_polyrepo#comparisons).

-#### Commit messages

-#### Review